rightbalance/temporary_environment/README.md

 # temporary_environment
-Set a temporary environment variable for a duration of a block
+Set a temporary environment variable for a duration of a block.

 ![Temporary Environment Gem Logo](logos/logo.png)